tanyxp/tanyxp.github.io/_posts/2016-07-14-pokemon-go.markdown

 <p>
 As I sit here writing this post, I am extremely happy with my experience today.
-Not only did I gain many items and Pok&#233;mon in the game, but I got my daily steps in and gained a new found appreciation for the town I call Home.
+Not only did I gain many items and Pok&#233;mon, but I got my daily steps in and gained a new found appreciation for the town I call Home.
 I don't know how long this phenomenon will last, but I am happy that players all over are experiencing moments like this.
 If you haven't been introduced to the Pok&#233;mon Go excitement, I would recommend it just for the fact that you can re-discover new and interesting sights in your once familiar town.